pydata/numexpr/README.rst

     Evaluate a simple array expression element-wise.
 See docstrings for more info on parameters.
 Also, see examples above.

+  * re_evaluate(local_dict=None):
+    Re-evaluate the previous executed array expression without any check.
+This is meant for accelerating loops that are re-evaluating the same expression repeatedly without changing anything else than the operands.
+If unsure, use evaluate() which is safer.

   * test():  Run all the tests in the test suite.

   * print_versions():  Print the versions of software that numexpr